 "Really, our focus on lasers continues down the path of scaling up in power, scaling down in size for both the discrimination ... and the potential scale-up to a high-power laser someday," Vice Adm.
 James Syring, the MDA director, said during a Pentagon budget briefing this week.

-The agency is focused on several different laser technologies and has brought industry in to ask them for help to develop concepts and potential applications, Syring added.
+The agency is focused on several different laser technologies in the laser realm and has brought industry in to ask them for help to develop concepts and potential applications, Syring added.

 "The testing that we're doing with the Reapers and the unmanned aircraft in particular is not just lasers, but it's sensing capability, which you need to go with a laser to provide the initial cue," he said.